Early Life

-Larry Robbins was born in 1969 in Arlington Heights, Illinois, to a Jewish family.
-He demonstrated academic excellence early on, graduating with honors from the Jerome Fisher Program in Management and Technology at the University of Pennsylvania in 1992.
-He received a B.S. in economics and a B.S. in engineering.
-During his time at university, he played hockey and was the captain of the University of Pennsylvania club team for three years.
-In 1991, he became a Certified Public Accountant in Illinois.
+Larry Robbins was born on October 22, 1969, in Arlington Heights, Illinois.
+Growing up in a middle-class Jewish family, Robbins displayed early academic excellence.
+He graduated with honors from the Jerome Fisher Program in Management and Technology at the University of Pennsylvania in 1992.
+There, he earned a B.S. in economics with concentrations in accounting, finance, and marketing, as well as a B.S. in engineering with a major in systems engineering.
+Robbins was also the captain of the University of Pennsylvania hockey team.

 Rise to Success

-Robbins's career began at Gleacher & Company, a merger and advisory boutique in New York.
-After three years, he joined Leon Cooperman at Omega Advisors, where he served as an analyst and partner for six years.
+Robbins began his career at Gleacher & Company, a mergers and acquisitions advisory boutique in New York.
+He then joined Leon Cooperman at Omega Advisors, where he spent six years as an analyst and partner.
 In 2000, Robbins founded Glenview Capital Management.
-The hedge fund has been successful, and Robbins is known for his long-term investment strategy, holding stocks for years and not employing stop-losses.
+The firm's name is inspired by the suburban Chicago area where he first played hockey at age five.
+Under his leadership, Glenview has grown into a significant hedge fund, managing approximately $2.6 billion in assets as of March 10, 2026.
+Robbins is known for a long-term investment strategy, holding stocks for extended periods.

 Key Business Strategies